M-kip/ChineseVirtualTeacher/README.md

 # ChineseVirtualTeacher
 Virtual assistant with RAG capabilities to help chinese students learn more efficiently.
-The system grounds itself with HSK1-3 textbook content when setting questions, presenting examples with the same flavour and level of difficulty as the HSK textbook
+The system grounds itself with HSK1-3 textbook content when setting questions, presenting examples with the same flavour and level of difficulty as the HSK textbook.
+The project makes use of the following technologies
+- flask framework
+- mongodb database
+- google genai
+-
+Capabilities
+- vector search
+- AI recommendations
+- Generate sample questions,
+- Create study plan for student according to hsk level

 ## PROJECT STRUCTURE
 your_project/